 One-way trips available

 Insurance & 100% free road assistance

-These campervans are available at our local depot in Dublin.
+These campervans and motorhomes are available at our local depots in Dublin.
 Find out which fits your road trip best.

 Here’s some essential information for campervan travellers in Dublin

 Dublin city is on the eastside of Ireland along the Irish Sea, 100 km west of Holyhead in Wales.
 Dublin airport is 7km north of the city, operating as the country’s main international hub with the main local airlines being Aer Lingus and Ryanair.
 Dublin Port connects the city with the ferry to Isle of Man, Holyhead and Liverpool, with the last two operating as road connection to continental Europe through the English channel.
 The motorway M50 circles the city and connects to most of the island’s main roads.
 North on M1 to Belfast in Northern Ireland, north-west to Donegal through M3, the M6 to Galway, and south on M7 and M8 to Limerick and Cork respectively.
 The Luas (tram) and the Dart (commuter train) are the main means of public transport, together with busses (however the city busses can be quite unreliable).

 Most parking in Dublin is “pay and display” roadside parking, where pay through a parkometer (usually €2-4/h).
 Pay attention to risk areas for burglaries, such as side-roads north of the Liffey.
 A rule-of-thumb is always parking in visible and busy space.
 St.Mark’s Church on Pearse Street offers half-day prices at around €8 (pre-booking available).
 Q-Park Dawson Street has good offers on daily and nightly rates.
 In car-parks, pay extra attention to the height, as some campervans might be higher than the standard.
 Outside the city, you can park at Clontarf Road and hop on a train to Connolly Station or park at the Luas cark park at Red Cow stop.